TylerNakamura/dns-hammer/README.md

 # DNS Hammer

-Simple go program to many DNS queries.
+Simple go program to perform many DNS queries.
 This can be useful when trying to push load onto DNS servers.
 I need this container to simulate a DNS load on a GKE cluster.